Christasen/CSCI4061-Make-Module/README.md

 We did all the algorithms and most of our coding work during our meeting

 * Guangyu Yan
-    *Guangyu finished the warm up,Readme file and contributes ideas of the whole framework algorithms design.
+    *Guangyu finished the whole program design, part of the coding work and contributes ideas of the whole framework algorithms design.

 * Ziqian Qiu
     *Ziqian finished the program debugging and testing of our program.
 She also did the comment of the projects